 An additional navigation menu located separately from Main Navigation, usually near the footer.
 Secondary Navigation is useful for pages that aren’t the central focus of your site.
 Secondary Navigation is available in select templates.

 The hosting of your website pages and associated files.
 This is provided by Squarespace when you create a site.

-Visits represent continuous browsing events on a website with no more than a 30-minute break between interactions.
+In Metrics, Visits represent continuous browsing events on a website with no more than a 30-minute break between interactions.
 For example, if you view a page every 29 minutes for three hours, this would be counted as one visit.
 If the same visitors views a page after a 30 minute break, a second Visit is counted.